Just serve your leftovers in this simple, rustic, but strong-flavored Pigeon Peas and Pork Roast (or Cracklings) Stew.

-Now you don't have to wait weeks or months to dispose of some of your leftovers.
-Save some of the leftover pork to make this simple, rustic, but strong-flavored stew.
+Now you don't have to wait weeks or months to dispose of some of your Christmas Eve dinner leftovers.

-- 3 cups of dry guandules (pigeon peas)
+- 3 cups of dry guandules, (pigeon peas), boiled soft

 - 1 cup of Holland House Red Cooking Wine